Necedah Shrine: Visions

 Van Hoof reported that she received nine visions between November 12, 1949 and October 7, 1950, mostly in her own back yard.
 Pilgrims reportedly saw Van Hoof in a state of religious ecstasy.
 Her messages were recorded on a tape recorder, and written in long hand by at least two people.
 Some were repeated word for word, other paraphrased; 100,000 people attended the vision on August 15, 1950, and witness accounts vary significantly.

-In 1956 Mrs. Van Hoof claimed to have been made aware of certain revelations made by the Madonna to George Washington concerning various trials his country would experience.
-Mrs. Van Hoof also claimed the ability to interpret these revelations.
+In 1956, Van Hoof claimed to have been made aware of certain revelations made by the Madonna to George Washington concerning various trials his country would experience.
+Van Hoof also claimed the ability to interpret these revelations.

 Van Hoof said that she suffered the Passion of Our Lord on the Fridays of Advent and Lent.

 Van Hoof reported that she was told in a vision that the most perfect way of offering Mass was the Tridentine Mass approved by Saint Pius V and the Council of Trent for the Latin Church.
 She was reportedly told that the Novus Ordo Mass, developed in the Vatican shortly after the Second Vatican Council, was watered down.
 Some advocates of the Tridentine Mass oppose numerous changes implemented after Vatican II.

 The purported revelations also contain references to imminent chastisement, a thermonuclear World War III, Soviet submarines, and accusations that the Roman Catholic hierarchy and Papacy had been subverted.